pmlopes/presentations/README.md

   * It states that the system is resilient against failure
   * and elastic so it can scale with the load.

-  Examples of projects that implements all these traits are `Akka` and `Eclipse Vert.x`.
+  Examples of projects that implements all these traits are `Akka` and `Vert.x`.

-  These 2 traits are provided by vert.x native cluster capabilities and the eventbus that allows distributed messaging, simple and to the point.

 ---

 <!-- .element class="stretch" --> ![event-bus](media/event-bus-bridge.png)

 Notes:
+  Reactive systems use a Message Driven arquitecture in order to implement those traits.
+Vert.x for example relies on the event bus to connect, nodes on the same host, across hosts or even non JVM nodes such as Node.js or even native applications.

 ---